exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ### Occurances of an item in the list.

-You can find the number of occurances of an element in the list with the help of `.count()`.
-It takes the element you need to tally as its argument, and returns the total nunber of times it appears on the list.
+You can find the number of occurrences of an element in the list with the help of `.count()`.
+It takes the element you need to tally as its argument, and returns the total number of times it appears on the list.

 ```python
 ex_list = [1, 4, 7, 8, 2, 9, 2, 1, 1, 0, 4, 3]